Soil Science and Nutrient Cycling

 Metamorphic: Gneiss

-Darker (Mafic): Biotite mica, Amphibole (Hornblende), Garnet (if present), Pryroxene (higher-grade gneiss)
+Darker rock (Mafic): Biotite mica, Amphibole (Hornblende), Garnet (if present), Pryroxene (higher-grade gneiss)

 Formed under high pressure and temperature deep within the Earths crust causing the original rock to recrystalize and form these layers.

-Over one billion years ago!...
-There were multiple continental collisions.
-Existing rocks (sedimentary + igneous) already buried deep within the Earths crust transform to Gneiss due to heat and pressure.
-The minerals recrystallize and group together:
+Over billions of years!...
+There were multiple meteor events, and over the last billion there were many continental collisions.
+Existing rocks (sedimentary + igneous) already buried deep within the Earths crust transformed to Gneiss with time, heat and pressure.
+An abundance of minerals recrystallized and grouped together.. you may recognize them by their variants in colors, lightness and darkness in the "bands" or "belts".

 TLDR: No cliffs yet.